April 24, 2019 | Andrew W. Mellon Auditorium | Washington, DC

 Kimberly A. Griffin, PhD

-Associate Professor, Student Affairs, College Park, College of Education
+Associate Professor, Student Affairs, College of Education, University of Maryland, College Park

-Kimberly A. Griffin, PhD is an Associate Professor in the Higher Education, Student Affairs, and International Education Policy Program (Student Affairs Area of Specialization).
+Kimberly A. Griffin, PhD, is an Associate Professor in the Higher Education, Student Affairs, and International Education Policy Program (Student Affairs Area of Specialization) at the University of Maryland, College Park.
 She also serves as the editor of the Journal of Diversity in Higher Education.
 Dr. Griffin is an active scholar and researcher, engaged widely in efforts to promote diversity and equity in higher education.
 Her research has been funded by the Burroughs Welcome Fund, National Institutes of Health, and National Science Foundation.
 Her work has been published widely, and has appeared in the Review of Higher Education, Journal of College Student Development, Journal of Diversity in Higher Education, and Journal of Negro Education.
 Dr. Griffin’s work also contributes to national conversations on equity and inclusion, and she has collaborated and consulted with the National Institutes of Health, National Science Foundation, National Academies, American Council on Education, and the Council of Graduate Schools to discuss extant research and new initiatives.